kcao20/battleship/README.md

 application.secret_key = 'something super SUPER secret'
 ```

-### 7. Enable the site and reload apache
+### 8. Enable the site and reload apache
 ```
-sudo a2ensite FlaskApp
+sudo a2ensite FlaskApp.conf
 systemctl reload apache2
 ```

-### 8. Enter the domain or ip of your website in the search bar to see the website.
+### 9. Enter the domain or ip of your website in the search bar to see the website.

+### Common Issues
+When apache2 tries opening/writing to the database, it often fails.

+To fix, use the absolute path for the database and any other files you try to open that are not static.